User-Defined Literals Basics

 // 字符字面量(cooked 形式)

-ReturnType operator""_suffix(char c);There are two pairs of concepts to distinguish here: cooked and raw.
-Cooked literals are those that the compiler has already parsed and converted—for integers and floating-point numbers, the compiler parses them into numeric types before passing them to operator"".
-Raw literals receive the original character sequence, with no parsing by the compiler.
+ReturnType operator""_suffix(char c);We need to distinguish between two pairs of concepts: cooked and raw.
+Cooked literals refer to literals that the compiler has already parsed and converted—for integer and floating-point types, the compiler parses them into numeric types before passing them to operator"".
+Raw literals receive the raw character sequence, and the compiler performs no parsing.
 String literals only support the raw form, while integer literals support both cooked (unsigned long long) and raw (const char*) forms.

 #include <cstdint>